 Average Salary: $183,580

-Besides administering anesthesia, these certified nurses must have excellent bedside manners as many patients experience anxiety regarding anesthesia.
-Though these patients may only see the nurse anesthetist at the beginning of a procedure, this highly trained medical professional must continue to provide care once the patient is asleep or the anesthesia has been administered.
-They are responsible for monitoring the patient’s vital signs during the surgery, and they may also need to adjust the amount of anesthesia being administered as necessary.
+Besides administering anesthesia, these certified nurses must have excellent bedside manners.
+This is because many patients experience anxiety before anesthesia.
+These patients may only see the nurse anesthetist at the beginning of a procedure.
+Still, this highly trained medical professional must continue to provide care once the patient is asleep.
+Certified registered nurse anesthetists are responsible for monitoring the patient’s vital signs during the surgery.
+Nurse anesthetists may also need to adjust the amount of anesthesia administered as necessary.

 To become a nurse anesthetist, nursing students must embark on a highly specialized course of study.
 This coursework will culminate in a master’s degree or doctoral degree.
 Specific licenses and certifications may also be required for certified registered nurse anesthetists.
 This means nurse anesthetists may have to take a certification exam.
 These requirements may vary depending on the state in which they practice.
 Nurse anesthetists work in hospitals and outpatient clinics.

 It’s not enough to be the highest-paid nursing job.
 Another factor to consider when evaluating the best nursing careers is the job outlook.
 According to the most recent data from the Bureau of Labor Statistics (BLS), jobs for advanced practice nurses, such as nurse anesthetists, are in high demand.
 There is a projected increase of up to 13% over the next eight years for this position.